thalyshenrique7/inventory-control-system/README.md

 + Product Balance > Quantity Minimum

 ### Movement Registration:
++ Movements types 'Entry' and 'Exit' are allowed just if product exist in inventory
 + If the movement is of the entry type, calculate the entry quantity and current balance
 + If the movement is of the exit type, calculate the output quantity and current balance
 + Only initial balance type movement is allowed for new products